lanahasanbegovic/ProgrammingLanguagesProject---CLI-Task-Timer/README.md

    - For Python:
      python task_timer.py
 4. Using the Program:
-   - To start a task timer, use the command: tasktimer start "Task Name"
-   - To stop a task timer, use the command: tasktimer stop "Task Name"
-   - To view the task log, use the command: tasktimer log
+   - Starting a Task: Begin tracking time for a task by using the start command, followed by the task’s name.
+This will start the timer for that specific task.
+   - Pausing a Task: If you need to take a break, you can pause the timer for an ongoing task.
+This will temporarily halt time tracking but will keep the task active in the system.
+   - Resuming a Task: When ready to continue working on a paused task, use the resume command.
+This will restart time tracking from where it left off, without resetting the accumulated time.
+   - Stopping a Task: Once you’ve completed a task, you can stop the timer.
+This will finalize the tracked time for the task and store it, including any pauses.
+   - Viewing the Task Log: To see a summary of all tasks and the time spent on each, use the log command.
+This will display details for each task, including total time and any pauses, and the information is saved in a JSON format for future reference

-Once you're finished, you can close the terminal to exit the program.
-Note that task data is only available during the current session and will be deleted when the program is closed
+Once you're finished, simply close the terminal to exit the program.
+All data will be saved in a JSON format, allowing you to access your task records at any time.